ckyriaco/Capstone/README.md

 _________________________________________________________________________________________________________________________________________________________________________________

-### **Audit Process (End-Goal)**
+### **Audit Process (Proposed End-Goal)**

 1. Automation environment of choice initiates a bash script to pass credentials and variables, requried by the procedural python script, then executes the python script.
 2. Domain Admin User establishes connection with an Active Directory Domain Controller.(Must be on end-unit that is joined with the Active Directory Server Domain of interest)
-3. The python script attempts to retrieves all information requested using the customized class that utilizes the [pyad 0.6.0 package](https://pypi.org/project/pyad/).
+3. The python script attempts to retrieve all information requested using the customized class that utilizes the [pyad 0.6.0 package](https://pypi.org/project/pyad/).
-4. If the audit succeeded, it will be indicated if the Domain(s) are compliant or not.
+4. If the audit succeeds, it will be indicated if the Domain(s) are compliant or not.
 If it is unsuccessful because of an error, a restart will be triggered up to 3 times before indicating a ticket for an Admin to take a look into the error.

 ![](Diagrams/Audit_Process_1.png)